lanl/PERCEPTIVE/README.md

 ## Test Data
 A folder including all files neccessary to test the PERCEPTIVE app function is included [here](https://drive.google.com/drive/folders/1nhPLN9m4bMLwtM_H0rF81UbEbCayKo1t?usp=drive_link) on gdrive for Nannochloropsis gaditana.
+Download all files and place in a single folder.
+This folder will be the folder selected within the PERCEPTIVE app GUI.
 To test the Pipeline function, it is suggested to run the Pipeline in mode one using the Nannochloropsis gaditana genome for CCMP 1894 [here](https://genome.jgi.doe.gov/portal/pages/accessDenied.jsf?state=%27anonDownload%27) from JGI.
 At a later date GEO or SRA accessions may be made available with RNA-seq data, long read data, and short read data for testing, but is not currently provided.

 ## COPYRIGHT